plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 {% image "article2024/Done-Review of the Year/TNH Center/52856213396_7da665de4e_o.jpg" %}

-The event also included a 1-day symposium with featured presentations from academics, mindfulness practitioners and monastic students of Thay, including Br.
+The event also included a 1-day symposium, which featured presentations from academics, mindfulness practitioners and monastic students of Thay, including Br.
 Phap An, Br.
 Phap Luu and Sr. Hien Nghiem.
 Additionally, a Q&A session was offered by Br.
 Phap Dung, Br.
 Phap Linh and Sr. Lang Nghiem.

 Despite the nearly 25,000 peer-reviewed publications on mindfulness as of 2023, this field of research is relatively nascent.
 There is a general consensus on the need for new scientific means to evaluate the impact of mindful living on health and wellbeing.